Share this page

 To be considered, please ensure that the information provided in your curriculum vitae and cover letter clearly demonstrate how you meet the following requirements:

 Education and Experience

-A degree from a recognized university in a relevant field of study, or an acceptable combination of education, job-related training and/or experience;
+Graduation with a degree from a recognized university or acceptable combination of equivalent education, training and job related experience;

-Experience in the broadcasting, telecommunications, or digital media industries would be considered an asset.
+Experience in the transportation sector or business community (preferably marine) would be considered an asset;

 If you move on to the next stage of the selection process, the following criteria will be assessed:

 Knowledge of the mandate and business activities of the Nanaimo Port Authority and a good understanding of the legislative environment in which it operates;

 Knowledge of the local Indigenous context and capacity to develop and maintain effective working relationships with local Indigenous groups;